- Brand name

 Things you must do

-Tell all doctors and pharmacists who are treating you or your child that PATANOL is being used.
+Tell all doctors and pharmacists who are treating you that you are using Patanol Eye Drops.

 Things you must not do

-- stop using PATANOL without first asking your doctor
+Do not stop using Patanol Eye Drops without first asking your doctor.

-- use PATANOL to treat other complaints unless your doctor or pharmacist tells you to.
+Do not use Patanol Eye Drops to treat other complaints unless your doctor or pharmacist tells you to.

 Things to be careful of